-- While cooking lamb you must follow the recommended temperature and time guidelines.
-This will ensure you have cooked the meat to the safe minimal internal temperature.
-You can prevent most of the food borne diseases following the cooking guidelines.
+- While cooking lamb, you must follow the recommended temperature and time guidelines.
+This will ensure you have cooked the meat to a safe internal temperature.
+You can prevent most food borne diseases by following the cooking guidelines.

 - Using a meat thermometer is a good way to ensure the meat is not under cooked.

 1. Can I eat pink lamb while pregnant?

 No. Consuming raw, pink, or bloody meat can infect you with toxoplasmosis, a tiny parasite that resides in meat and can be harmful to both mother and baby (7).